The Xumo Stream Box is a new, easier way to stream both live TV and On Demand content. Get a FREE Xumo Stream Box for a year right now.

 How can I reduce my cable bill?

 There are many ways to reduce your cable bill.
 If you have a premium plan, you could always downgrade your plan which can save you tens of dollars on your monthly bill.
-In addition, you can always call your provider armed with deals with other providers and try to negotiate your bill.
+You can also call the phone number on this page to speak with an internet and TV expert who can find you a better plan.

 How do I get rid of cable and still watch TV?